Skip to content

 The SYNT™ polymer lining is engineered to form in situ on catalase-rich tissues, and is first being applied to the duodenum, the upper region of the small intestine that is highly enriched for these endogenous enzymes.

-The potential of SYNT™ is evidenced based, and has been highly validated in preclinical pig models:
+The potential of SYNT™ is evidenced-based, and has been highly validated in preclinical and clinical studies:

 Top